rsjones94/pyfluv/README.md

 pip install pyfluv
 ```

 from the terminal.
-Pip will install pyfluv's dependencies (as of version 0.22 these are numpy, matplotlib, sklearn and scipy) for you.
+Pip will install pyfluv's dependencies (as of version 0.3.0 these are numpy, pandas, matplotlib, sklearn and scipy) for you.

 Once pyfluv is installed, it can be imported in Python with